rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 *Figure 2: U-net's ability to segment features in images could be applied to a wide array of cybersecurity use cases.
 As an exsample, this figure shows images of related malware families (left) and unrelated malware families (right).*

 #### [2.2.4) Unlocking Cybersecurity Potential with Sentiment Analysis](https://github.com/rexcoleman/Unlocking-Cybersecurity-Potential-with-Sentiment-Analysis)
-**Why This Project Matters:**

-This project demonstrates my ability to apply natural language processing (NLP) techniques and sequence models to real-world applications in cybersecurity.
-Sentiment analysis is pivotal in cybersecurity for detecting potential threats, understanding employee sentiments, and monitoring public perception.
-By showcasing my proficiency in using word embeddings and sentiment analysis, this project highlights how these techniques can enhance threat detection, incident response, and overall cybersecurity strategies.

-**Project Highlights:**

-- **NLP and Sentiment Analysis:** Utilizes word vector representations to build an Emojifier that makes text messages more expressive.
-This technique can be adapted to detect and analyze sentiment in cybersecurity communications.
-- **Word Embeddings:** Implements techniques to generalize and associate words with emojis, even if the words do not appear in the training set.
-These embeddings can be used to identify patterns and trends in cybersecurity-related texts.
-- **Sequence Models:** Leverages LSTMs to build a sentiment classifier using word embeddings, which can be crucial in understanding the context and emotional tone of communications.
+#### Executive Summary

+Sentiment analysis is a pivotal tool in cybersecurity, leveraging natural language processing (NLP) techniques to enhance threat detection, incident response, and overall security strategies.
+This report explores the diverse applications of sentiment analysis in cybersecurity, focusing on practical implementations such as the Emojify project.
+By analyzing sentiments expressed in textual data from various sources, organizations can proactively manage risks, improve incident handling, and safeguard their reputation.

 ![GloVe_Emoji](img/think_like_a_hacker.png)

+*Figure 1: This image showing how the GloVe algorithm was used to classify sentiment analysis by appling an Emoji at the end of a sentence.*
 ### 2.3) Data Science Frameworks
 #### [2.3.1) Generalized Data Science Framework - Titanic](https://github.com/rexcoleman/GeneralizedDataScienceFramework-Titanic)
 **Why This Project Matters:**